Stanislas Devaud: Biography

+On 10 July 1940, Devaud voted in favour of granting the cabinet presided by Marchal Philippe Pétain authority to draw up a new constitution, thereby effectively ending the French Third Republic and establishing Vichy France.
+In 1941, he was made a member of the National Council of Vichy France.

-He gave up all involvement in political life.
+After World War II, he gave up all involvement in political life.
 On the other hand, it was his wife, Marcelle Devaud, who began a parliamentary career, as senator of the Seine from 1946 to 1958, then as deputy of the Seine from 1958 to 1962.

 He died on 28 June 1963 in Neuilly-sur-Seine.